 Another obstacle that I’ve often heard from people in life and email, Facebook… everywhere, everywhere I go is that thinking that you have too many sins to seek nearness to Allah.

-But some most like saying to you “you’re too dirty to take a shower” there is no such thing.
+But it’s almost like saying to you “you’re too dirty to take a shower” there is no such thing.
 No matter how many sins you’ve done, Allah’s mercy is so much greater from that.

 This is a trick of Satan to keep you away from Allah and keep you on the bad path.